-The NOVAC scanning DOAS instruments are installed at a location on the volcano where the plume is expected to be overhead.
+The NOVAC scanning DOAS instruments should be installed at a location on the volcano where the plume is expected to be overhead.
 It is recommended to install at least 2 instruments within a few km of one another (on the same side of the volcano) such that the plume height can be triangulated when the plume is overhead.

 The instrument runs off 12V power.
 The power consumption is approximately 8W while on.
 If run for 8 hours per day, the power daily average power consumption is approximately 3W.
 This does not include the power consumption of the telemetry.
 A FreeWave HT-PE radio is often used for telemetry.
-This option uses another approx..
-3W while on.
+This option uses another approx. 3W while on.
 An appropriate solar power system or line power should be used to power the instrument and telemetry.
 In the following, the NOVAC instrument itself is described.

 3.1.1 Spectrometer and measurement electronics